Hager-elhwarii/Employee-Card/README.md

  - [Employee Card](https://employee-card.netlify.app/)

 ## 🔆 Objective
 - Creating an interactive employee card application in Angular.
 Users will be able to input employee details via a form, and these details will be dynamically displayed on the `employee card`.
-The card will have two sides (forward and backward), and it will flip with a `smooth animation` when clicked, revealing additional information on the reverse side.
+The card will have two sides (forward and backward), and it will flip with a `smooth animation` when clicked, revealing additional information.
 ## 📝 Features
 - Dynamic form inputs for company and employee details.
 - Interactive employee card UI with flip animation.